Szczakowianka Jaworzno: History

 The club was founded on 9 July 1923 as fusion of three local clubs: Kartagina, Rewia and Sparta, under the name KS Szczakowianka.
 With the exception of the years 1948–1951, and brief few-day spell in 2007 (where it was met with widespread fan protests) the club has kept its Szczakowianka name throughout its existence, despite numerous minor name changes.
 They have spent the majority of their history in the 4th tier of Polish football, until the year 2000 they slowly started to make their way up the league pyramid.

-In 2001/2002 season they gained promotion the 2nd division after a double play-off match against RKS Radomsko.
-However the game was shrouded in controversy as Branko Rašić became the centre of attention with Radomsko claiming he was ineligible to play as he was on loan from Victoria Jaworzno before the transfer window at the time.
+In the 2001–02 season, they gained promotion to the second division after a double play-off match against RKS Radomsko.
+However, the game was shrouded in controversy, with Branko Rašić becoming the centre of attention with Radomsko claiming he was ineligible to play, as he was on loan from Victoria Jaworzno before the transfer window at the time.
 The case took several years to resolve, with numerous court proceedings, Polish FA involvement and even appeals to UEFA, Polish Olympic Committee, and debates in the Polish parliament.
 The case had widespread consequences, with many officials punished and removed from office as a result, and changes in law to prevent similar incidents in the future.

-In season 2002/03, they played in Polish Premier League (Ekstraklasa), were relegated straight away.
+In the 2002–03 season, they played in the Ekstraklasa and were relegated after one year in the top-flight.
 Whilst it looked like they were about to win promotion immediately, they were convicted of match-fixing, along with several other clubs in widespread enquiry that shook Polish football.

 After the two scandals, the club was heavily hit by sanctions with lack of confidence from supporters and sponsors alike in the management which led to the club being bankrupt by 2007.
-The team carried on relying on its reserve team in the 4th division, whilst the first team was dissolved and the disgraced management made redundant.
+The team carried on relying on its reserve team in the fourth division, whilst the first team was dissolved and the disgraced management made redundant.

 Match-fixing scandal

-After a play-off scandal where Szczakowianka were convicted of match-fixing in the 2003/04 season, Szczakowianka played in 2nd league starting with −10 points: Several matches were annulled as result.
+After a play-off scandal where Szczakowianka were convicted of match-fixing in the 2003–04 season, Szczakowianka played in second league starting with a ten-point deduction at the start of the season: Several matches were annulled as result.